zevenet/zproxy/README.md

 	Define  a  pattern  that  must be matched by each request sent to this listener.
 A request that does not match is considered to be illegal.
 By default zproxy accepts all requests (i.e. the pattern is ".*"), but you are free to limit it to something more reasonable.
 Please note that this applies only to the request path - zproxy will still check that the request is syntactically correct.

+- **ErrWAF** "filename"

+	A file with the text to be displayed if the WAF reject a request.
+Default: "The request was rejected by the server.".

 - **Err414** "filename"

 	A file with the text to be displayed if an Error 414 occurs.
 Default: "Request URI is too long.".